mmuhamadamirzaidi/Hacktoberfest/README.md

           _Note: Replace your_github_username with your Github username._

-   3. Create Changes Hactoberfest-2020.html as Requested in the Issues
+   3. Create Changes to hactoberfest-2020.html as Requested in the Issues

    4. Add your changes